usedhondacivic/ROS-docker-container/README.md

   - Make sure you clone the repo using `--config core.autocrlf=input`: `git clone https://github.com/usedhondacivic/ROS-docker-container.git --config core.autocrlf=input`
 - [x] Mac (untested but should work.
 Let me know if you give it a shot)

+This repo was last updated after the Fall '23 Semester!
+I cannot guarentee it will be up to date with the dependencies in the future, please create a pull request if you descover any issues.

 # Quick install
 1. Clone this repository (download and unzip, or `git clone https://github.com/usedhondacivic/ROS-docker-container.git --config core.autocrlf=input`)